MozillaReality/networked-aframe/docs/getting-started-local.md

 node ./server/easyrtc-server.js
 ```

 You'll notice the `package.json` has a shortcut to start the server that you can use by running:

 ```sh
 npm start
 ```

-Now that the server's running you can fire up your favorite web browser (as long as its the latest Chrome or Firefox) and enter this URL:
+Now that the server's running you can fire up a [web browser that supports WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API#Browser_compatibility) and enter this URL:

 ```
 http://localhost:8080